NIC619/defender_poc/README.md

 ## Detect and response conditions

-- If `setAllowance` sets allowance for unexpected address(es), `pause` the contract immediately
+- If `setAllowance` sets allowance of unexpected token(s), `pause` the contract immediately
-    - we would have to maintain the expected address(es) in the `Autotask` scritps
+    - we would have to maintain the expected token(s) in the `Autotask` scritps
-        - remeber to update the expected address(es) before doing actual upgrade otherwise it would accidentally `pause` the contract once you upgrade
+        - remeber to update the expected token(s) before doing actual upgrade otherwise it would accidentally `pause` the contract once you upgrade
 - If `setImportantParam` is set to unexpected values, `pause` the contract immediately
     - the same as above, we have to maintain the expected values
 - If `upgradeChild` upgrade child contract to an unexpected address, `pause` the contract immediately